STEM Ambassadors can participate and contribute in many ways to promoting the STEM subjects.

 - Help teachers develop and understand new course content to keep their knowledge up to date

-STEM Ambassadors can find opportunities to work with schools via their own links with teachers, through their company’s education programme, through their Professional Institution, on the STEM Learning database, or can volunteer for opportunities advertised by Science Connects in newsletters.
+STEM Ambassadors can find opportunities to work with schools via their own links with teachers, through their company’s education programme, through their Professional Institution or can volunteer for activities as advertised.
+There are a great many different and exciting activities to get involved in!
+Simply add your name and email and one of our STEM Ambassador Co-ordinators will contact you with further information.
 Any interaction with pupils to promote the STEM subjects is valid for STEM Ambassador activity and should be recorded online by Ambassadors.

 Science Connects newsletters are emailed to STEM Ambassadors at least once a month to provide information on opportunities in the West of Scotland.
 To volunteer for any of the opportunities in the newsletter, Ambassadors contact the STEM Ambassador coordinator and details are then forwarded to the teacher who made the request.
 The Ambassador and teacher then liaise to confirm what is required and the Ambassador carries out the activity.

-Science Connects can offer advice and feedback to Ambassadors on suitability of activity, how Ambassadors can provide support, and how to get the most out of your visit, if required.
+Science Connects can offer advice and feedback to Ambassadors on the suitability of activity, how Ambassadors can provide support, and how to get the most out of your visit if required.